What problems does intelligent document processing solve?

 Unstructured documents are completely “unfixed,” so they don’t follow rules or fixed layouts that computer software applications typically use to identify them.
 No matter which type of document your organization handles, intelligent document processing uses next-gen AI technology to scan content and interpret context from any structured, semi-structured, or unstructured document.

-Handwriting and signatures
+3. Extracts handwriting and signatures

 Handwriting has always been tricky.
 OCR is the technology that will recognize the characters, letters, and numbers in images of text — regardless of font.
 OCR also recognizes cursive in multiple languages.